claire-codes/hugo-blog/content/blog/2019-04-21-my-misconceptions-about-the-universal-selector.md

 }
 ```

-Not because of performance (although this will be inefficient) but because it implies that your DOM is structured badly, and Css written like this will be hard to maintain and override.
+Not because of performance (although this will be inefficient) but because it implies that your DOM is structured badly, and CSS written like this will be hard to maintain and override.
 Instead, write selectors that match on ideally one class.

 ## Would I use `*`?